top of page

-Platform Governance and Capital Strategy: What the YouTube Settlement and EA Buyout Teach C-Level Leaders
+Platform Governance and Capital Strategy: Navigating the New Landscape

 Late September 2025 brought two defining headlines that underscore how platform governance and capital strategy now sit squarely on the C-suite agenda.